nathanziarek/nathanziarek.github.io/_posts/2015-04-29-ignore-the-fold.md

 ---
 layout: article
 title: Ignore the Fold
-excerpt: We've been told "above the fold" is meaningless for years.
+snippet: We've been told "above the fold" is meaningless for years.
 Does this research prove it?
 permalink: ignore-the-fold
 published: true
 author: Nathan Ziarek